kika1s1/cohead-bot/README.md

   - Pair students together and encourage them to converse in English to improve communication skills.
   - Admin selects the group, and the bot generates random student pairings.

+- **Excused Command**:
+  - Allows admins to quickly review heads-up submissions from specific groups (such as G61 or G63) for the current day.
+  - Retrieves today's submissions, filters by group, extracts student names, builds a summary report, and sends the final report to the Telegram chat.

 ## Prerequisites

 - Node.js installed (version 14 or higher recommended).